Section 9.4 describes the function of tRNA synthetases in attachi... | Channels for Pearson+

 Section 9.4 describes the function of tRNA synthetases in attaching amino acids to tRNAs (see Figure 9.16).
 Suppose the tRNA synthetase responsible for attaching tryptophan to tRNA is mutated in a bacterial strain with the result that the tRNA synthetase functions at about 15% of the efficiency of the wild-type tRNA synthetase.
-Would formation of the 3–4 stem-loop structure in mRNA be more frequent or less frequent in the mutant strain than in the wild-type strain?
-Why?
+How would this mutation affect attenuation of the tryptophan operon?
+Explain your answer.

 Master Trp Repressor with a bite sized video explanation from Kylia GoodnerStart learning